METALS-Copper drops as China trade data reinforces negative mood

 AUTOS: Highlighting the weakness in Chinese growth and demand were September auto sales that fell 5.2% year on year, representing a 15th consecutive month of declines.

-DATA: Chinese data on loans, investment and industrial production this week will be closely watched by metals markets for clues to demand prospects.
+DATA: Chinese data on loans, investment and industrial production this week will be closely watched by metals markets for clues on demand prospects.

 TECHNICALS: Copper prices are expected to struggle to break above the 100-day moving average of $5,835, while support is at $5,760, where the 50-day moving average currently sits.